 Propel Funeral Partners (ASX:PFP): The last surviving funeral provider on the ASX

-It is said the only certainties in life are death and taxes and Propel Funeral Partners (ASX:PFP) is the set to be the only ASX company that makes its money from the former.
+It is said the only certainties in life are death and taxes and Propel Funeral Partners (ASX:PFP) is the only ASX company that makes its money from the former.

-Its larger rival Invocare (ASX:IVC) is set to be taken over by TPG Capital for $1.8bn after a difficult few years.
-Propel has had good fortune and is 20% above its pre-pandemic level…but what does the future hold?
+Its larger rival Invocare (ASX:IVC) was taken over by TPG Capital for $1.8bn last year after struggling for some time prior.
+Propel has had good fortune and is >60% above its pre-pandemic level…but what does the future hold?
 Could it be going the way of Invocare?

 Introduction to Propel Funeral Partners (ASX:PFP)

-Despite this company being the second largest funeral provider, you may not have its name before, because it is an owner of several franchises and you are likely have heard of some of them – White Lady Funerals and Simplicity Funerals just to name a couple.
+Despite this company being the second largest funeral provider, you may not have its name before.
+This is because it is an owner of several franchises and we’d imagine you will have heard of some of them – White Lady Funerals and Simplicity Funerals just to name a couple.

 Propel only came into existence in 2012 and was listed in 2017 at $2.70 per share.
 Many of its franchises go back several decades, however.
 It is 14.8%-owned by co-founders Fraser Henderson and Albin Kurti.